skojaku/digitalgarden/src/site/notes/Research-note/Network Science/Configuration model.md

 ### Weighted networks

 A naive extension of the configuration model to weighted networks is to regard an edge with weight $w$ as $w$ edges of weight one.
 This heuristics is cheap and preserved the weighted degree (or strength).
-However, it does not preserve the number of neighbor of each node, or simply degree.
+However, it does not preserve the number of neighbors of each node, or simply degree.
 This is a critical problem as degree is a fundamental determinant of network structure.

 The enhanced configuration model is an extention of the configuration model for unweighted networks.
 It formulates the configuration model as a canonical model constrained by degree.
 To respect to edge weights, it adds additional constraints on the weighted degree.